kimruddock/pawelgrzybek.github.io/_drafts/2017-03-16-fluent-Interfaces-explained.md

 ---
 title: Fluent interface explained
-excerpt: Imagine a program that is written like a sentence instead of series of separated command blocks — technique of method chaining is th answer.
+excerpt: Imagine a program that is written like a sentence instead of series of separated command blocks — technique of method chaining is the answer.
-photo: 2017-02-25.jpg
+photo: 2017-03-16.jpg
 ---

 Doesn't meeter whether it is a professional developer writing a complicated Java application, bored secretary playing Candy Crush Saga on Facebook or my father drinking beer and reading football news on Eurosport website — every single activity that has been taken on a computer will end up as number of ones and zeros that tells the processor what to actually do.
 All programing languages are just a layer of abstraction on top of it.
 This article isn't about it but there is position that I can highly recommend to curious ones — ["The Definitive Guide to How Computers Do Math" by Clive Maxfield](https://www.amazon.com/Definitive-Guide-How-Computers-Math/dp/0471732788).
 The crucial insight here is fact that the code should be written in a way that human can read it, not a computer.